English, Literature Concentration, Teacher of English Licensure (5-12), B.A.

 Student progress toward meeting Advanced Standing in Teacher Education is monitored at the end of the sophomore year (57 credits).
 Please see section on under Academic Policies.
 Student teacher placement are limited to within a 30-mile radius of campus.

-In order to be eligible for student teaching, a student must have completed all required course and field work, have an overall GPA of 2.8 (including transfer work), and have a passing grade in the appropriate Massachusetts Tests for Educator Licensure (e.g., Communication and Literacy and subject matter test).
+In order to be eligible for student teaching, a student must have completed all required course and field work, have an overall GPA of 2.8 (including transfer work), a GPA of 3.0 for all pedagogical coursework, and have a passing grade in the appropriate Massachusetts Tests for Educator Licensure (e.g., Communication and Literacy and subject matter test).

 Students strongly are encouraged to use English department advising materials for information about recommended sequencing of required course work.